lsefiane/design-patterns-sample/java-design-patterns-behavioral-sample/README.md

 - You want to avoid a large if/else blocks or switch statements.
 - You have an object that behaves differently depending on its current state.

+## Strategy Pattern

+-  Enables selecting an algorithm at runtime.

+<h3> When to Use It ? </h3>

+- You want to use different variants of an algorithm within an object and be able to switch from one algorithm to another during runtime.